tomsawyer0224/easyResearch/README.md

 docker stop eResearcher
 ```
 ## Limitations
-Perfomance of the researchbot is not so good because:
+The performance of the researchbot may not be good because:

-* The small ollama models is not enough powerful.
+* The little ollama models lack sufficient power.
-* The free search tools (duckduckgo, arxiv) may return unexpected results or sometime throw errors (e.g "Rate Limit" of DuckDuckGo).
+* The free search tools (duckduckgo, arxiv) may return unexpected results or sometimes throw errors (e.g "Rate Limit" of DuckDuckGo).

-This is CPU-based application, it takes very long time to finish, and we can't use large models to improve the quality of reports.
+This application is CPU-based, takes a very long time to complete, and we are unable to employ huge models to enhance report quality.

 ## License